outfox/fennecs/README.md

 #### 💢... when we said minimal boilerplate, <em>we meant it.</em>

 By any measure, we're talking just a couple of lines to get this gravity feature up and running.
-Creating the world and query is just the pregame setup – the real slam dunk is how cleanly we built the full actor/gravity logic with barely any ceremonial code in sight.
+Creating the world and query is the only setup – the real slam dunk is how cleanly we built the full actor/gravity logic with barely any ceremonial code in sight.

-Here's the kicker: all that simplicity doesn't force any performance trade-offs!
+And there's more: all that simplicity doesn't force any performance trade-offs!
 You get to have your cake and eat it too with zero confusion or fluff!

 ------------------------